April 16, 2021 at 4:45 p.m.

-- During a visit, visitors are asked to limit their physical contact and practice social distancing with residents and others, as well as limit their movement within the property.
+- During a visit, visitors are asked to limit their physical contact and practice physical distancing with residents and others.

 For Lucy Corr staff:

-- Our staff members are being monitored for signs and symptoms of COVID-19.
+- Our staff members are constantly being monitored for signs and symptoms of COVID-19.

-- Staff members have been educated on the process of self-reporting.
-If you have known exposure to COVID-19, immediately let your supervisor know.
+- Staff members have been educated on the process of self-reporting and are COVID tested frequently.

-- We are actively screening staff members as well as essential non-staff personnel and vendors, such as supply deliverers, emergency medical personal, transportation providers, and other service providers to help prevent any potential exposure or transmission of COVID-19.
+- We are actively screening staff members before their shift as well as essential non-staff personnel and vendors, such as supply deliverers, emergency medical personal, transportation providers, and other service providers to help prevent any potential exposure or transmission of COVID-19.